Flexing infinite frameworks with applications to braced Penrose tilings: Bracing Penrose frameworks

 \begin{proof} Define the graph $H = (V_H,E_H)$, where $V_H$ is the disjoint union of countably infinite sets $V_1,\ldots,V_5$, and $uv \in E_H$ for $u \in V_i$, $v \in V_j$ if and only if $|i-j| = 1$.
 By \Cref{l:penroseribbons}, the bracing graph of $(G,\rho)$ is isomorphic to $H$.
 As the graph $H$ is connected it follows that $(G,\rho)$ is rigid by \Cref{thm:bracedPframeworks}. \end{proof}

-\begin{corollary} Let $(G_p,\rho)$ be a braced Penrose framework formed by randomly bracing every rhombus that corresponds to the tile $S \in \{t,T\}$ with probability $p \in (0,1]$.
+\begin{corollary} Fix a tile $S \in \{F,T\}$.
+Let $(G_p,\rho)$ be a braced Penrose framework formed by randomly bracing every rhombus that corresponds to the tile $S$ with probability $p \in (0,1]$.
 Then $(G_p,\rho)$ is almost surely rigid. \end{corollary}

 \begin{proof} Define the graph $H = (V_H,E_H)$, where $V_H$ is the disjoint union of countably infinite sets $V_1,\ldots,V_5$, and $uv \in E_H$ for $u \in V_i$, $v \in V_j$ if and only if $(i - j) \equiv \pm 1 \bmod 5$.
-By \Cref{l:penroseribbons}, the ribbon graph of $(G_p,\rho)$ is isomorphic to $H$.
+By \Cref{l:penroseribbons}, the bracing graph of $(G_1,\rho)$ is isomorphic to $H$.
 Now define $H_p$ be a spanning subgraph of $H$ that corresponds to the bracing graph of $(G_p , \rho)$ under the isomorphism between the ribbon graph and $H$.
 It follows from \Cref{thm:bracedPframeworks} that we need only show that $H_p$ is connected.
-Note that there is a probability $p$ that an edge of $H$ is also an edge of $H_p$.
+Note that the probability that an edge of $H$ is also an edge of $H_p$ is $p$.

 Choose two vertices $u,v \in V_H$.
 We may assume by relabelling if necessary that $u \in V_1$ and $v \in V_t$ for some $t \in \{1,2,3\}$.
 First suppose that $t \in \{1,3\}$.
 The probability of a vertex $w \in V_2$ being adjacent to both $u$ and $v$ is $p^2$, hence the probability that there exists a path from $u$ to $v$ in $H_p$ is at least $\lim_{n \rightarrow \infty} 1 - (1-p^2)^n = 1$.
-Now suppose that $t= 2$.
+Now suppose that~$t= 2$.
 Given vertices $w_1 \in V_1$ and $w_2 \in V_2$, the probability that $(u, w_2 , w_1, v)$ is a path in $H_p$ is $p^3$, hence the probability that there exists a path from $u$ to $v$ in $H_p$ is at least $\lim_{n \rightarrow \infty} 1 - (1-p^3)^n = 1$. \end{proof}